ken6317461024/tda-examples/README.md

 ## Structure

-- __Old__ contains programs which appear, to the best of my ability, to be deprecated, including a combination of outdated tests and less efficient implementations of homology, vietoris rips, and persistence algorithms.
 - __Tests__ contains programs which were used to run tests.
 In the future, tests will be run in a more "git" way, i.e. with branches.
 Therefore, tests is a relic of the pre-git life.
 - __Auxilliary__ contains programs that are not directly related to TDA but are used in an integral way nonetheless.
 For instance, linear algebra functions that are used in homology computations.
 A future implementation of these TDA programs can be cleaned up significantly by importing these programs and calling the functions from them.
 - __Complete__ contains "complete" programs.
 These should be stable and serve a well-defined purpose.